 Unlike books or short stories, play scripts are mostly dialogue.

 Hearing the words read aloud is vital to a playwright for making revisions.
-Before props, costumes or movement are added, the flow of the words and

-the delivery of the story is worked and reworked numerous times.
+and the delivery of the story is worked and reworked numerous times.

 A play reading is the first step a script takes before